PostASR/DysRefine/README.md

 # DysRefine

-DysRefine is a public-safe snippet repository for a dysarthric speech post-ASR correction project.
+DysRefine is a snippet repository for a dysarthric speech post-ASR correction project.
 It shows the overall idea and small code examples only.
 Full training code, datasets, model weights, checkpoints, and result files are not included.